timcase/echowrap/README.md

-# The Echonest Ruby Gem
+# The Echowrap Ruby Gem
 [![Echonest](http://echonest.com/static/img/logos/250x200_dk.gif)](http://developer.echonest.com/index.html)

 A Ruby interface to the Echonest API.
 The Echonest API is based on their